 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

 All diagrams should be captioned "Figure nn.
 Title" and referred to by number in the text.
 Tables should also be captioned "Table nn.
 Title".
 Both should be positioned in the text where the author feels is appropriate but the Editors reserves the right to re-organize the layout to suit the printing process.

 To aid readability and usability, extensive appendix material should normally be avoided unless it is essential to the understanding of the article.
 As the article will be available electronically on the publisher's web service, appendix material can be referenced online rather than being reproduced in full.
 Questionnaires would not normally be reproduced unless they were core to the arguments presented.
 Authors would normally be expected to reference a persistent on-line copy of these materials.

 Algorithms, XML schema, thesauri and taxonomies can be included in full or in part in support of the article.
 The author would then also be encouraged to reference a persistent on-line copy of this material to aid readers in understanding and using the resources.

 Mathematical expressions should be clear and unambiguous and be prepared using Mathtype or the native Microsoft Equation Editor.
 Articles with extensive mathematical expressions should be accompanied by a PDF (Adobe Portable Document Format) copy of the article to ensure that the expressions are correctly transcribed during typesetting.

-Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to Allen Foster and Pauline Rafferty at firstname.lastname@example.org.
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to should be sent to Allen Foster and Pauline Rafferty at email@example.com.